 Visitors must park in day use.
 Note listed day-use hours.

 Discovery Season (Oct.
 1 - Apr.
 30)

-Water is shut off to campsites.
-Two reservable hookup sites (B1 and B2) are kept snow free and include electricity and sewer only.
-Other sites may be available on first-come-first serve basis, but may not be plowed.
+A loop sites reservable late May - October.
+B and C loop sites reservable late May - September.
+Hookup sites B1 and B2 are reservable year-round and are kept snow free.
+Electricity and sewer only.
+Other hookup sites may be available on first-come-first serve basis, but may not be plowed.

 There are several reservable non-hookup sites with snow plowed driveways.
-Other sites may be available on first-come-first serve basis, but may not be plowed.
+Others may be available first-come-first serve, but may not be plowed.

 Open and reservable all year.